OutSystems/docs-odc/src/eap/monitor-apps.md

 * Application issues such as a slow query warnings
 * Activity logs showing which users are logging into an app as well as publishing or deploying

 **Integration Log** - helps you understand how quickly your app is responding to incoming requests and external services.
 This log shows the the amount of time it takes to complete actions in a given period.
-For example, this log shows how long it takes to get:

-* User information for a Rest (consume) action
-* HTML for a SOAP (Expose) action